Free Christmas Party Ideas for a Successful Holiday Gathering

 One of the most difficult aspects of planning a Christmas party, unless it's an office shindig, is choosing the date and pinning down the number of people who plan to attend.
 Send your invitations early, preferably in late-November, to ensure the invitees still have a relatively empty holiday season calendar.
 Keep in mind that your event will have a lot of competition as you move closer to the holidays, and weekend nights are the most popular time for Christmas parties.

 Keep the size of your group in mind as you plan your Christmas party.
 While a formal sit-down dinner might be perfect for a small group of close friends, larger groups will benefit from a buffet.
 Look for make-ahead recipes if you are doing the cooking yourself, or consider a caterer if finances are not a concern.

 Consider sending each attendee home with a small gift from you like elegantly wrapped boxes of homemade cookies or ornaments for their Christmas tree.
-Make sure you have holiday-themed music playing in the background to lend a festive air.
-Mannheim Steamroller and George Winston have instrumentals that are perfect for a holiday gathering.
+Make sure you have holiday-themed music playing in the background to lend a festive air. and Mannheim Steamroller have instrumentals that are perfect for a holiday gathering.
+George Winston

 Color it Red and Green

 Unless you decorate for the holidays in Gothic style, your house is already filled with shades of silver, gold, green and red.
 For your Christmas party, incorporate these colors into your buffet, and serve as many foods and beverages as possible that feature red, green and gold colors.